Learn something new every day

 More Info... by email

-There are a number of different injuries that could affect the gastrocnemius.
+There are a number of different injuries that could affect this muscle.
 One of the most severe is a muscle tear that can render the person unable to stand correctly until healed.
+This can happen for a number of reasons, but major trauma, sports injuries, and overuse tend to be the most common.
+The muscle is generally designed to withstand a great deal of tension and pressure, but like most anything else, it has its limits.
 Other injuries include inflammation due to repetitive strains and chronic tightness.
 Treatment for these injuries depends on the severity of the condition and the exact location of the injury.

 Symptoms of a gastrocnemius tear vary depending on severity.
-Grade 1 tears are characterized by a small amount of pain and tightness in the muscle.
+Grade 1 tears are usually characterized by a small amount of pain and tightness in the muscle.
 This usually becomes more apparent a few days after the initial injury.
 A Grade 1 tear often won’t prevent an athlete from competing although rest may be required for a full recovery.
-Grade 2 and 3 tears are more severe and may require more extensive treatment, including surgery.
+Grade 2 and 3 tears are more severe and may require more extensive treatment, including prolonged therapies and sometimes even surgery.

 An injury in this area, especially a large rupture, can mean a lot of physical therapy.
 People with injuries like this not only need to get their strength back but need to gain back their confidence.